Topic on UpTrust

 Daily Alchemy: a question to think on together

-10h ago“When a scientist simplifies a complex finding to reach more people, what is the hardest thing to leave out?”
+“When a scientist simplifies something to reach more people, what is the last thing they should ever leave out?”

 Trust ranks through the site stewards' curated lens.

-The day the bells rang April 12, 1955.
-Thomas Francis Jr. announced the Salk polio vaccine worked — 80 to 90 percent effective.
-The government had pre-positioned supplies.
-The March of Dimes had pre-funded distribution.
-Church bells rang....
 Thanks for being willing to venture into this territory!
-It’s vulnerable for me for sure, this is a place of large unknowing for me I agree with all of this you’re pointing; it’s because of this that studying this kind of phenomenon has been binned with all the bullshit....
-Why doesn't anyone trust the news anymore?: Citizen journalists
+It’s vulnerable for me for sure, this is a place of large unknowing for me I agree with all of this you’re pointing; it’s because of this that studying this kind of phenomenon has been binned with all the bullshit.... - Slava...

 Same Word, Two Worlds The old hermeticists called it the Principle of Vibration three thousand years before anyone had a megahertz reading to prove it.
 Nothing rests.
 Everything moves.
 Everything vibrates.... - Jay Williams...